 You Have to Meet Adoption Criteria

-If you have your heart set on adopting a mustang from the Bureau of Land Management, you’ll have to meet a set of criteria in order to be considered a suitable home.
+If you have your heart set on a mustang adoption from the Bureau of Land Management, you'll have to meet a set of criteria in order to be considered a suitable home.
 This is true of any rescue adopting out horses.
-Generally you’ll have to demonstrate that you have the skills, experience, and facilities necessary to care for the horse.
+Generally you'll have to demonstrate that you have the skills, experience, and facilities necessary to care for the horse.

 You'll Need Strong Fences